 Outdoor Adventures in Yosemite National Park

-Yosemite National Park, located just 3½ hours by car from San Francisco and Sacramento and 6 hours from Los Angeles, covers nearly 1200 square miles and is visited by nearly 4 million visitors each year.
-What is surprising, however, is that many of these visitors spend time only in the 7 square miles of Yosemite Valley.
+Yosemite National Park, located just 3½ hours by car from San Francisco and Sacramento and 6 hours from Los Angeles, covers nearly 1,200 square miles and is visited by nearly 4 million visitors each year.
+What is surprising, however, is that many of these visitors only spend time in the 7 square miles of Yosemite Valley.
 The Valley is lined with waterfalls, including the highest waterfall in North America, the 2,425-foot-high Yosemite Falls.
 Giant granite formations such as El Capitan and Half Dome bookmark this iconic landscape and rock climber’s paradise.

 Two of the most exciting stretches of California whitewater rafting are located just outside the park’s boundaries.
 Combined with a spring visit to see Yosemite’s waterfalls at full throttle, the Merced River is a springtime classic rafting experience.
 Further north, near the Big Oak Flat park entrance and the charming community of Groveland, is the Wild and Scenic Tuolumne River.

 Looking for a Yosemite National Park vacation?
 On O.A.R.S.’
 Yosemite & Tuolumne Hiker you’ll spend two days rafting the Wild & Scenic Tuoulmne River with expert river guides then hike the uncrowded alpine meadows of Yosemite’s high country and visit groves of giant sequoia trees with naturalist hiking guides.

 O.A.R.S.
 West, Inc. is a licensed commercial permit holder in Yosemite National Park.